XamHans/formulateflow/README.md

 Ever wrestle with clunky multi-step forms in React? ‍

 I know I did.
-That's why I built this open-source project: to streamline the process and make creating multi-step forms in React applications a breeze.
+That's why I built this open-source project: to streamline the process and make creating multi-step forms in Nextjs applications a breeze.

-I have fine-tuned an OpenAI assistant to understand the specific needs of multi-step forms within this tech stack.
-Need to quickly build a form structure?
-The assistant can help you generate the code using your desired libraries!
+I have fine-tuned Claude to understand the specific needs of multi-step forms within this tech stack.

 ## Tech Stack